eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-03-28-expose-bpns-from-group/README.md

 ## Approach

-1. In `BusinessPartnerGroupApiV3` create a new GET endpoint able to resolve all BPNs for a particular BPN group given this group name.
-The group name should be a path param (appending `/group/{group}`).
+1. In `BusinessPartnerGroupApiV3` create a new GET endpoint able to resolve all BPNs for a particular BPN group given this group identifier.
+The group identifier should be a path param (appending `/group/{group}`).
 2. Response of the new endpoint should follow the format of the other read endpoint, updated to reflect the groups instead, similar to the next.
 ```
 {